-- Differentiation of Alzheimer's dementia and frontotemporal dementia, and the patient has had ALL of the following: - Evaluation by a physician experienced in neurodegenerative disease; AND - Abnormal cognitive testing (MMSE, MoCA, SLUMS); - Non-diagnostic structural imaging of the brain(CT or MRI); AND - Relevant lab values are normal or non-diagnostic (B12, TSH); OR - Seizure disorder (epilepsy), known, with ANY of the following16: - Change in seizure presentation or new neurologic deficit or no return to previous neurologic baseline; OR - History of medically refractory epilepsy for which invasive treatment is considered; OR - The patient is a surgical candidate (including surgical planning); OR - Tumor, suspected or known, and ALL of the following are TRUE7-8. - o MRI is contraindicated or inconclusive; AND - Evaluation of ANY of the following: - Differentiation of radiation necrosis versus previously treated tumor recurrence1; OR - Guiding biopsy and radiation therapy planning1; OR - Evaluation of a primary brain tumor; OR
+- Differentiation of Alzheimer's dementia and frontotemporal dementia, and the patient has had ALL of the following: - Evaluation by a physician experienced in neurodegenerative disease; AND - Abnormal cognitive testing (MMSE, MoCA, SLUMS); - Non-diagnostic structural imaging of the brain(CT or MRI); AND - Relevant lab values are normal or non-diagnostic (B12, TSH); OR - Seizure disorder (epilepsy), known, with ANY of the following16: - Change in seizure presentation or new neurologic deficit or no return to previous neurologic baseline; OR - History of medically refractory epilepsy for which invasive treatment is considered; OR - The patient is a surgical candidate (including surgical planning); OR - Tumor, suspected or known, and ALL of the following are TRUE7-8. - o MRI is contraindicated or inconclusive; AND - Evaluation of ANY of the following: - Differentiation of radiation necrosis versus previously treated tumor recurrence1; OR - Guiding biopsy and radiation therapy planning1; OR - ◆ Evaluation of a primary brain tumor; OR - ◆ Single Amyloid PET is considered appropriate if ALL of the following are TRUE9:

-- ◆ Single Amyloid PET is considered appropriate if ALL of the following are TRUE9: - Alzheimer's disease following an interdisciplinary evaluation with ALL of the following: - General medical and neurological examination; AND - Laboratory testing; AND - Mental status testing; AND - Structural neuroimaging; AND - Imaging is needed to determine the extent of the amyloid build-up prior to treatment with amyloid beta-directed antibodies (e.g., Lecanemab). - NOTE: MRI is the preferred imaging modality for follow-up imaging following an initial amyloid PET scan.
+- Alzheimer's disease following an interdisciplinary evaluation with ALL of the following: - General medical and neurological examination; AND - Laboratory testing; AND - Mental status testing; AND - Structural neuroimaging; AND - Imaging is needed to determine the extent of the amyloid build-up prior to treatment with amyloid beta-directed antibodies (e.g., Lecanemab); OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management. - NOTE: MRI is the preferred imaging modality for follow-up imaging following an initial amyloid PET scan.